A true oddity in many ways, French Guiana, or ‘Guyane’ in French (sometimes also spelled French Guyana – in analogy to Guyana

 .
 Launching from the equator is an astrophysical advantage (basically exploiting the fact that the Earth’s rotation is fastest on the equator, providing an extra “boost”) that outweighs all the logistic complications that come with having to ship in all the technology, rockets and machinery for producing rocket fuel on site, etc., not to mention the personnel and their housing.
 In fact the staff are predominately white Europeans – and the local non-white majority population call them “le métros”, and their secured living districts in Kourou “le village blanc”, the ‘white village’.
 Indeed, the spaceport is mainly a white business largely bypassing the non-white population, which causes some hard feelings amongst many of the locals, yet they too ultimately benefit from Kourou’s presence in that it keeps Guyane French – and this brings benefits, not just quite literally (e.g. for childcare), but also in that the “Guyanais and Guyanaises” can vote in, and even settle in France, Europe, which quite a few have actually done.

-The launch facilities of Kourou have expanded over the decade and now Russia
+The launch facilities of Kourou have expanded over the decades and this included Russia

-also launches Soyuz rockets from here (partly to reduce its reliance on Baikonur
+also launching Soyuz rockets from here (partly to reduce its reliance on Baikonur

 On my summer 2019 trip